Wycliffe-USA/terraform-modules/generic/null-label/README.md

 NOTE The `null` refers to the primary Terraform [provider](httpswww.terraform.iodocsprovidersnullindex.html) used in this module.

-Releases of this module from `0.12.0` onward support `HCL2` and only work with Terraform 0.12 or newer.
+Releases of this module from `1.1.0` only work with Terraform 0.13 or newer.
 Releases prior to this are compatible with earlier versions of terraform like Terraform 0.11.

-Originally based on https://github.com/cloudposse/terraform-null-label, version 0.16.0.
+Originally based on https://github.com/cloudposse/terraform-null-label, version 0.21.0.

 ---